 “So the LORD said to him, “What is that in your hand?”
 He said, “A rod.”
 And He said, “Cast it on the ground.”
-So he cast it on the ground, and it became a serpent; and Moses fled from it.”
-(Exodus 4:2-3 NKJV)
+So he cast it on the ground, and it became a serpent; and Moses fled from it.

 From the midst of the bush burning with fire yet not consumed, God said to Moses, “Come now, therefore, and I will send you to Pharaoh that you may bring My people, the children of Israel, out of Egypt.”
 (Exo.
 3:10 NKJV).

-Likewise, all you have gone through in life is simply preparing you for your divine purpose or mission in life.
+Likewise, all that you have gone through in life is simply to prepare you for your divine purpose or mission in life.

-Although God had divinely and thoroughly prepared, enabled, anointed, and equipped Moses to fulfill his divine mission or assignment in life.
-Yet, Moses was unaware of this and thus felt very inadequate for what God had fully prepared and equipped him to do when the set time came.
+Although God had divinely and thoroughly prepared, enabled, anointed and equipped Moses to fulfil his divine mission or assignment in life, yet Moses was totally unaware of this and thus felt very inadequate for what God had fully prepared and equipped him to do when the set time came.

-Like many believers today, Moses ignorantly thought that God was seeking a perfect person or a superman to use.
+Moses, like many believers today, ignorantly thought that God was seeking for a perfect person or a superman to use.
 Therefore, Moses protested, saying, “O my Lord, I am not eloquent, neither before nor since You have spoken to Your servant; but I am slow of speech and slow of tongue.”
 (Exo.
 4:10 NKJV).

-If God only uses perfect people to accomplish His divine plans and purposes, God will indeed find no man worthy of His use.
+If God only uses perfect people to accomplish His divine plans and purposes, God would certainly find no man worthy of His use.
 Why?

-Because there is no man alive who is perfect in all his thoughts, emotions, ways, and actions!
+Because there is no man living who is absolutely perfect in all his thoughts, emotions, ways, and actions!

 But praise to God that He does not wait for us to attain moral or spiritual perfection before He uses us.
-God uses us despite our human weaknesses, deficiencies, or inadequacies so that He alone may receive all the glory for whatever He uses us to accomplish for Him.
+God uses us in spite of our human weaknesses, deficiencies or inadequacies so that He alone may receive all the glory for whatever He uses us to accomplish for Him.